 The Bursary is supported with the help of the generous sponsorship by the following organisations:-

-On 19th November 2015 we will make the first award of £1000 as a BDAE Scholarship to a student in their first year at University.
-Application for the 2016 award may be made between 19/11/2015 and 30/01/2016 on the form which can be found on the home page of this web site.
 A short list for interview will be drawn up by a small committee and the interviews will be held towards the end of March at which the Student will be required to make a 5 to 8 minute presentation about themselves and their aspirations for the future, amongst other things.
 On receipt of A Level results and University Acceptance in August these will be forwarded, by the student, to the Bursary Co-ordinator at which point the small committee will reconvene to finalise the selection.
 The winner for the year will be notified in September and the Award will be formally presented at the November BDAE Bursary & Scholarship Award lecture.

 BDAE Bursaries will only be awarded to students intending to study full time for a degree course in an Engineering Subject which has been approved by the Engineering Council as appropriate for the eventual achievement of Chartered Engineer status.